ben196888/wordle/README.md

 # Wordle Clone

+Forked from [hannahcode/wordle](https://github.com/hannahcode/wordle) and reduced the word renew time from a day to 10 minutes.
+Set a github action to deploy it on github page.

 - Go play the real Wordle [here](https://www.powerlanguage.co.uk/wordle/)
 - Read the story behind it [here](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html)
-- Try a demo of this clone project [here](https://wordle.hannahmariepark.com)
+- Try a demo of the original clone project [here](https://wordle.hannahmariepark.com)
+- Have fun in every 10 mins of this forked project [page](https://ben196888.github.io/wordle/)

 _Inspiration:_
 This game is an open source clone of the immensely popular online word guessing game Wordle.
 Like many others all over the world, I saw the signature pattern of green, yellow, and white squares popping up all over social media and the web and had to check it out.
 After a few days of play, I decided it would be great for my learning to try to rebuild Wordle in React!